M3NIX/rofi-spotify/README.md

 # rofi-spotify

-A simple playlist picker for spotify with rofi as frontend
+A spotify application with rofi as frontend

 ## Installing